 This is a question that I frequently ask leadership training participants and those I mentor.
-The responses are always geared towards people spending a much higher percentage of their time in management rather than leadership (including CEO’s, which sometimes surprises me).
+The responses are always geared towards people spending a much higher percentage of their time in management rather than leadership – this includes CEOs and very senior leaders.
 There is no ideal formula, rather I suggest knowing how you are spending your time and making sure that, the more senior you are, the more time you are spending in leadership activities.

 Therefore, make it your practice to know which end of the ping pong table you are batting from – leader or manager – at any given time, reflect on your time percentages at each end and tweak your focus and application.